darrellodonnell/sovrin-controlled-docs/keydocs/trust-framework-persona.md

 	1. Operate more than one observer nodes.
 	1. Only function in either Validator or Observer role at a given time.

+STF1 Glossary: An Organization invited by the Sovrin Foundation to operate a Node.
+A Steward must meet the Steward Qualifications and agree to the Steward Obligations defined in the Sovrin Trust Framework.
+All Stewards are automatically Trust Anchors.

 STF2 Glossary: **Steward.** An Organization invited by the Sovrin Foundation to operate a Node.
 A Steward must meet the Steward Qualifications and agree to the Steward Obligations defined in the Sovrin Trust Framework.
 A Steward can run either a validator or an observer node.

 > REMAINDER OF THESE GLOSSARY TERMS ARE ALREADY IN THE STF2 GLOSSARY.